Younest9/kubernetes/ssh-remote-forwarding.md

 ## SSH Remote forwading

+We are going to create a bastion host with SSH server and enable remote forwarding for a specific user (dev).
+This user will be able to connect to a remote host using SSH tunnel.

 - ### Create a Docker image with SSH server (bastion host) and enable remote forwarding for a specific user : dev

     ```Dockerfile